civican/legisinfo/42-1/bills/C-211/bill_text.md

 complete a review of the effectiveness of the federal framework no later than five years after the day on which the report referred to in section 4 is published; and

-cause a report on its findings to be laid before each House of Parliament within the next ten sitting days after the review is completed.
+cause a report on its findings to be laid before each House of Parliament within the next 10 sitting days after the review is completed.